danielsiwiec/trains/readme.md

 1. It's assumed that the station symbols are one-character long.
 2. The distance can be multi-digit, with 2^31-1 being the maximum value, however Dijkstra algorithm sums the distances up, so it is assumed that the distances and number of station is small enough not to cause overflow.
-For bigger distances a **`long`** should be used.
+For bigger distances a **`long`** variable should be used to store total distance.

 ### Algorithm

 #### Finding route combinations

-For both - by distance and by stops count - a recursive approach has been chosen.
-For two 'by stops' methods, the same recursive routine has been used, with an additional parameter determining whether it's the exact amount of stops or less than.
-The additional parameter is a trade off for avoiding copy-paste code and using separate methods.
+For both types of queries - by maximum distance and by stops count - a recursive approach has been chosen.
+For two 'by stops' methods, the same recursive routine has been used, with an additional parameter determining whether it should be the exact amount of stops or less than.
+The additional parameter is a trade off for avoiding copy-paste code and using separate, but very similar methods.

 #### Finding shortest route

 For its simplicity, Dijkstra algorithm has been chosen.
-A modification has been made to the classic version of the algorithm, to allow finding a round trip.
+A modification has been made to the classic version of the algorithm, to allow finding round trips.
 During relaxation stage, if one of the neighbors is the desired (source) station, add it back to the unvisited queue.
-For the unvisited queue, the `PriorityQueue` has been used, to facilitate the ordering.
+For the unvisited queue, the `PriorityQueue` has been used, to facilitate ordering.

 ### Exception handling